An educational project based on five pillars

 Students can also follow dual degree programmes with leading schools worldwide.
 These programmes allow students selected by the two institutions to obtain diplomas from both universities.

-The School of Management and Innovation has dual degree partnerships with:
+The School of Management and Impact has dual degree partnerships with:

 - University of St. Gallen (Switzerland)